How Important is Obedience Footwork?

 Body language provides dogs with a lot of information.
 In traditional heelwork, with the dog on the handler’s left side, it is a common method to teach the dog that stepping off with the left foot means the handler wants the dog to move forward, while stepping off with the right foot means that the dog should stay.

-Is obedience footwork relevant in modern training?
+Is obedience footwork important?

 Did you know: the reason dogs traditionally heeled on the handler’s left dates back to when men carried swords?
 The stronger, right hand was often the hand that would be free, so the dog would be at the handler’s left.